Midnight (Alesso song)

 "Midnight" is a song by Swedish DJ and record producer Alesso, featuring vocals from British singer Liam Payne.
 It was released as a single on 8 April 2020.
 The song appears as a streaming bonus track on Liam Payne's debut studio album LP1.

 Background

 Music video

 A music video to accompany the release of "Midnight" was first released onto YouTube on 7 April 2020.
 The video was filmed in March 2020 and shows the two artists performing the song in separate studios, with Alesso in Los Angeles and Payne in London, Payne also performs the song on a rooftop garden.

 Track listing

+Midnight Hour

+Midnight Hour is a collaborative extended play by Swedish DJ and producer Alesso and British singer Liam Payne.
+It was released on October 9, 2020, by UMG Recordings.
+It is both Alesso's and Payne's second extended play, the latter of whom was their final.
+The EP features collaborations with Sylvain Armand, Kiko Franco, Nico & Vinz, Cheat Codes, Hailee Steinfeld, Florida Georgia Line, Watt and Rita Ora.